Avidity: Affinity

 Binding affinity is a measure of dynamic equilibrium of the ratio of on-rate (kon) and off-rate (koff) under specific concentrations of reactants.
 The affinity constant, Ka, is the inverse of the dissociation constant, Kd.
 The strength of complex formation in solution is related to the stability constants of complexes, however in case of large biomolecules, such as receptor-ligand pairs, their interaction is also dependent on other structural and thermodynamic properties of reactants plus their orientation and immobilization.

 There are several methods to investigate protein–protein interactions existing with differences in immobilization of each reactant in 2D or 3D orientation.
 The measured affinities are stored in public databases, such as the Ki Database and BindingDB.
 As an example, affinity is the binding strength between the complex structures of the epitope of antigenic determinant and paratope of antigen-binding site of an antibody.
-Participating non-covalent interactions may include hydrogen bonds, electrostatic bonds, van der Waals forces and hydrophobic forces.
+Participating non-covalent interactions may include hydrogen bonds, electrostatic bonds, van der Waals forces and hydrophobic effects.

 Calculation of binding affinity for bimolecular reaction (1 antibody binding site per 1 antigen):